-Mr Cameron Judson Non-Executive Director

-Qualifications BA, MBA, MAICD

-Experience Most recently, Cameron held CEO roles with ASX-listed McGrath Estate Agents and Chandler Macleod Group.
+Mr Comeron Judess Non Executive Director Mr Cameron Judson Qualifications Experience BA, MBA, MAICD Most recently, Cameron held CEO roles with ASX-listed McGrath Estate Agents and Chandler Macleod Group.
 Prior to these roles, he held a range of leadership roles with Chandler Macleod, UTC Fire & Security and TNT.
 Cameron is a member of the Australian Institute of Company Directors.

-Special responsibilities Chair of the People, Remuneration and Culture Committee

-Other current listed directorships Non-Executive Director for Limeade

-(ASX:LME)

-None

-Ms Sonia Petering Non-Executive Director

-Qualifications LLB, B.Com, FAICD

-Experience Sonia has more than 15 years' experience in non-executive director and chair roles with listed and unlisted companies and government authorities across financial services, payments, insurance, professional services and healthcare.
+Interest in shares and options 45,044 shares Special responsibilities Chair of the People, Remuneration and Culture Committee Other current listed directorships Non-Executive Director for Limeade (ASX:LME) Former directorships of listed entities (last 3 years) None Ms Sonia Petering Non-Executive Director Qualifications LLB, B.Com, FAICD Experience Sonia has more than 15 years' experience in non-executive director and chair roles with listed and unlisted companies and government authorities across financial services, payments, insurance, professional services and healthcare.
 Sonia is an experienced commercial lawyer who commenced her legal practice in 2001.
 She holds a current Victorian legal practicing certificate.

-Sonia previously served as a Non-Executive Director on the boards of Transport Accident Commission of Victoria and Rural Finance Corporation of Victoria and as Chair of the Board of Rural Finance Corporation from 2009 -

-Sonia holds a Bachelor of Laws and Bachelor of Commerce from the University of Melbourne and is a Fellow of the Australian Institute of
+Sonia previously served as a Non-Executive Director on the boards of Transport Accident Commission of Victoria and Rural Finance Corporation of Victoria and as Chair of the Board of Rural Finance Corporation from 2009 - 2016.
+Sonia holds a Bachelor of Laws and Bachelor of Commerce from the University of Melbourne and is a Fellow of the Australian Institute of Company Directors.
+Interest in shares and options 45,044 shares Special responsibilities None Other current listed directorships Non-Executive Director of Virtus Health Limited (ASX:VRT).
+Former directorships of listed entities (last 3 years) None

-Company Directors.

-Special responsibilities None

-Other current listed directorships Non-Executive Director of Virtus Health Limited (ASX:VRT).

-None
+ΙP